Help Save This Amazing Building In Fergus Falls, MN

 Senator Ingebrigtsen: firstname.lastname@example.org

 - Sign up to speak during the open forum at any future city council meetings.
-Meetings are every other Monday at 5:30pm (check the City website for dates).
+Meetings are the 1st and 3rd Monday of every month at 5:30pm (check the City website for dates).
 You must sign up for open forum 24 hours in advance of meetings, which means the deadline to sign up will usually be a Friday at 5:30pm.
 If you want to have pictures, documents or other information included in the “packet” that the council receives before every meeting, the deadline to get it in is Thursday at noon.

 Ideas for Talking Points